Senegal 'top of list' as UFC targets Africa in 2024

 Senegal is the frontrunner to host the UFC's first event in Africa, described by organisers as a "seminal event in history".

-Africa is the only continent yet to host a UFC event, but the BBC has been told the aim is rectify that at some point next year with the Dakar Arena the most likely destination.
+Africa is the only continent yet to host a UFC event, but the BBC has been told the aim is to rectify that at some point next year, with the Dakar Arena the most likely destination.

 "A UFC event in Africa has been on our radar for many years," Lawrence Epstein, the UFC's chief operating officer, told BBC Sport Africa.